-Finding the Right Test Automation Metrics
+Recommended Test Automation Metrics

-As straightforward as it sounds, tracking your automation progress over a period of weeks lets you know how you are performing against expectations.
-If there is a significant deviation in the number of test cases that were automated, you must define whether tasks were put on hold due to higher priorities, there were unforeseen elements in the product, or the team just was not able to plan and execute their efforts effectively.
+Your automation metrics report can then identify if there are any significant deviations in the number of test cases that were automated.
+There are many reasons for these deviations, whether tasks were put on hold due to higher priorities, there were unforeseen elements in the product, or the team was unable to execute their efforts effectively.
 Once you find the cause, you can reposition your resources and create a new roadmap for your team.

 Percent of Automated Test Coverage